elastic/rally/docs/faq.rst

 Does Rally spy on me?
 ---------------------

 No. Rally does not collect or send any usage data and also the complete source code is open.
-We do value your feedback a lot though and if you got any ideas for improvements, found a bug or have any other feedback, please head over to `Rally's Discuss forum <https://discuss.elastic.co/c/elasticsearch/rally>`_ or `raise an issue on Github <https://github.com/elastic/rally>`_.
+We do value your feedback a lot though and if you got any ideas for improvements, found a bug or have any other feedback, head over to `Rally's Discuss forum <https://discuss.elastic.co/c/elasticsearch/rally>`_ or `raise an issue on Github <https://github.com/elastic/rally>`_.

 Do I need an Internet connection?
 ---------------------------------